Anthony Daniels: 1997–2005: Original trilogy special editions and Star Wars prequel trilogy

 By the time Attack of the Clones was released to cinemas in May 2002, work began on the final film of the prequel trilogy.
 On 23 April 2003, it was announced that Daniels, Baker and Mayhew would reprise their roles in Revenge of the Sith.
+He wore the gold suit again.
 Daniels and the crew experienced technical difficulties while filming Revenge of the Sith; during one rehearsal the green screen was reflected on his costume but would later be retouched during post-production.
 The neck part of his costume was re-created by Droid supervisor Don Bies which made it more comfortable.
 On 24 July 2003, after Daniels finished filming in the hallway of the Alderaan starcruiser, Lucas said, "This is it, the end of the movie.
 Not the exact end, but the end for you for another twenty years."
 (Note: A reference to C-3PO appearing on Tantive IV at the beginning of A New Hope set nineteen years after Revenge of the Sith.)
 It was the last film to be distributed by 20th Century Fox.
 The film received positive reviews and was the second-highest-grossing film in the franchise at the time.
 He had the first line in the original trilogy and the last line in the prequel trilogy both on Tantive IV.
-Daniels praised Christensen and McGregor for their lightsaber duel describing them as "marvellous."
+Daniels witnessed Christensen in his Darth Vader costume on set.
+He said, "I've lived with Darth Vader for years, but there was something about Hayden being in the costume....
+He had a presence."
+In a 2014 article, Daniels said he did not like "being replaced by a digital version" of his character and C-3PO being partially CGI in some scenes in the prequels.
+In his 2019 memoirs, he praised Christensen and McGregor for their lightsaber duel describing them as "marvellous."

 Daniels also makes cameo appearances as a humanoid in two scenes of the feature films.
-His character, Lieutenant Dannl Faytonni, (Note: A portmanteau of Daniels' name.) appears in the nightclub scene early in Attack of the Clones as a man in blue uniform who can be seen in a cutaway reaction shot after Obi-Wan Kenobi disarms the bounty hunter Zam Wesell.
-(Note: This character was identified in the 2016 canon reference book, Star Wars: Complete Locations.)
+His character, Lieutenant Dannl Faytonni, (Note: A portmanteau of Daniels' and a post-production crew member, Fay David's names.) a con man, appears in the nightclub scene early in Attack of the Clones as a man in blue uniform who can be seen in a cutaway reaction shot after Obi-Wan Kenobi disarms the bounty hunter Zam Wesell.
+(Note: This character was identified in the 2016 canon reference book, Star Wars: Complete Locations.
+According to Daniels, Faytonni has his own biography.)
 This marked the first time Daniels portrayed a human (as well as a droid) in a Star Wars film.
-Daniels told one of his co-stars, Ahmed Best "that they were going to let [him] reveal [his] face" in the film so Best decided to take part in the scene as well and portrayed an Outlander Club patron, Achk Med-Beq.
+Daniels told Ahmed Best "that they were going to let [him] reveal [his] face" in the film so Best decided to take part in the scene as well and portrayed an Outlander Club patron, Achk Med-Beq.
 (Note: According to Daniels, both Faytonni and Med-Beq were a criminal partnership.)
 Faytonni can also be seen at the Galaxies Opera House in Revenge of the Sith.